geostyler/geostyler-beginner-workshop/workshop/data-parser/parser-to-ui.md

 //...
 ```

-We can do the same with for the `PreviewMap` component, so that the preview also displays the data.
+We can do the same for the `PreviewMap` component, so that the preview also displays the data.

 ```js
 //...